 Affidavit of notice to adjacent property owners must be notarized to the considered evidence.
-Certified mail receipts or postmarked certificate of mailing personal signatures of the adjacent property owners shall be considered as proof of proper notification.
+Certified mail receipts or postmarked certificate of mailing shall be considered as proof of proper notification.

 10.20 Committees

 Authority

 The presiding officer is hereby authorized to appoint permanent and temporary committees to facilitate the work of or advise the Commission.
 Such committees may be comprised of Commission members only, or they may include other interested parties.
 A chairman shall be appointed for each committee, and reports on their assignments shall be made a part of the record.
 The president shall be an ex officio member of any committee so appointed.